Mimori256/pyradio/README.md

 # pyradio
-Manage internet radio statins for mplayer (can be used with Unix/Linux OS)
+Manage internet radio stations for mplayer (can be used with Unix/Linux OS)

 ## Requirements
 python 3.x